jadKhoury1/simple-body-validator/README.md

 ### Simple

 The main purpose of Simple Body Validator is to make the life of Javascript developers easier when it comes to validating simple and complex data.
-The methods are very declarative and can be understood easely by developers.
+The methods are very declarative and can be understood easily by developers.

-### Built in Translation Mechanisim
+### Built in Translation Mechanism

-Simple Body Validator comes with a built-in translation mechanisim that makes it convenient to retreive error messages in multiple languages, thus allowing you to support multiple languages for your validation without the need of external libraries.
+Simple Body Validator comes with a built-in translation mechanism that makes it convenient to retrieve error messages in multiple languages, thus allowing you to support multiple languages for your validation without the need of external libraries.
 You can follow the [documentation](https://simple-body-validator.vercel.app/error-messages/translating-error-messages) to know more on how to implement translation for your error messages.

 ### No Dependencies

-The whole validation mechanisim does not depend on any external package.
-There is no need to download several packages each time you want to use Simple Body Validtor or to be linked to any third party library.
+The whole validation mechanism does not depend on any external package.
+There is no need to download several packages each time you want to use Simple Body Validator or to be linked to any third party library.

 ### Flexible

 Simple Body Validator is built in a way that gives the developer max flexibility.
-Rules can be registred easely, thus giving the developers the ability to register as many custom rules as needed.
-While at the same time taking advantage of the built in localization mechanisim.
+Rules can be registered easily, thus giving the developers the ability to register as many custom rules as needed.
+While at the same time taking advantage of the built-in localization mechanism.

 ## Validation Quick Start